 It has been well over 1 year since I put fingers to blog and I’ve come to realise that I miss documenting my travels and thoughts.
 I feel that in 2016, I didn’t get to “travel” for fun (but did do alot of work travel) and the excitement of travel faded whilst I tried to save my precious annual leave days.
-At the end of 2016 and beginning of 2017, I was lucky enough to go to Germany and Poland and to travel with my sister for the 3 weeks.
+At the end of 2016 and beginning of 2017, I was lucky enough to go to Germany and Poland for the 3 weeks.
 2017 saw a change in company and new Australian cities that I will travel to.
-It saw a trip to Taiwan alone and then campervan-ing across New Zealand with a friend.
+It saw a trip to Taiwan and then campervan-ing across New Zealand.
 Posts to come in lieu!

 It has been a super busy year and as we live the last day of 2017, I hope that 2018 holds many more adventures, good conversations and laughs.

 All the best to you for the next year!

 And the first month of the year is over.
 This month I have felt so motivated to work on my New Year Resolutions and have done at least 1 and 1/4th.
 The first one I’ve ticked off is made my travel photo album.
 I picked some pictures out from each trip of places that I had a memory attached to it or were linked to some significant even/thoughts.
 I printed them off and have filled half my album.
 Which only means more trips to fill in the rest!

 These pictures were from my last trip to Europe in late 2015.
 Here are their links incase you’ve missed it.

 In other news, I came across this article on Fast Fashion Problems which was written by Alden Wicker and her blog is here.
 I thoroughly enjoyed reading her blog which had many thoughtful articles to keep pondering over, check it out if it’s a topic you’re interested in or if you just want to see!